Skip to Main Content

 What is the difference?

-Data are the observations collected during a research project.
-They are used to test hypotheses through statistical analysis.
-A structured, organized set of data is called a dataset
+Data are the observations collected in a research project or from another source.
+They provide the basis for testing hypotheses through statistical analysis.
+A structured, organized collection of data is called a dataset.

-• Microdata are the original, unprocessed observations, e.g. the individual income of 100 people
+• Microdata are the individual, unit-level observations (e.g., the reported income of each of 100 people).